Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 Depending upon the nature of your business, you may want to restrict what your Tenants can do by only creating Tenant API Keys with limited functionality; including restricting a Tenant from creating their own keys.

-Conversly, you could also create just one Tenant API Key that has permissions to create further Tenant API Keys; in effect making the Tenant fully independent from the Account holder and able to self provision within the Tenant.
+Conversely, you could also create just one Tenant API Key that has permissions to create further Tenant API Keys; in effect making the Tenant fully independent from the Account holder and able to self provision within the Tenant.